petetak/hugogiraudel.github.com/collections/article/2014-06-29-building-a-customization-api-in-sass.md

 title: "Building a customization API in Sass"
 ---

 > I am glad to have [Ezekiel Gabrielse](http://ezekielg.com/) today, dropping some Sass knowledge on how to build a powerful Sass API to customize the feel and look of elements.
-Fasten your belts boys, this is rock solid!
+Fasten your belts boys, this is quite intense!

 Hey guys!
 I am the creator of a relatively new Sass grid-system called [Flint](https://github.com/ezekg/flint), and a lightweight Compass extension called [SassyExport](https://github.com/ezekg/SassyExport), which we will be discussing throughout this series.

 Since I already mentioned the word *series*, this article will be part of a 2 part series I will be doing.
-Today we're going to be creating a Sass-powered customization API that will be able to be tied into a front-end API, such as a Wordpress theming framework or even allowing live customization through JS.
+Today we're going to create a Sass-powered customization API that will be able to be tied into a front-end API, such as a Wordpress theming framework or even allowing live customization through JS.

-Today's discussion will focus on the Sass part, but it will flow straight into part 2 of this series, where we will be utilizing a brand new tool I developed called [SassyExport](https://github.com/ezekg/SassyExport), which allows you to *export* JSON *from* Sass and write it into a new file for use elsewhere if your projects.
+Today's discussion will focus on the Sass part, but it will flow straight into part 2 of this series, where we will be utilizing a brand new tool I developed called [SassyExport](https://github.com/ezekg/SassyExport), which allows you to *export* JSON *from* Sass and write it into a new file to use elsewhere if your projects.

-## The idea
+## How does it work?

-**Our Sass-powered customization API** will be able to essentially *mark* elements within our stylesheet that we want to allow to be customized, and which of that element's *properties* may be customized, as well as which default *values* will be used if these elements have not been modified.
+**Our Sass-powered customization API** will be able to essentially *mark* elements within our stylesheet that we want to customize, and which of that element's *properties* may be customized, as well as which default *values* will be used if these elements have not been modified.

-To be able to track all of this, we're going to be utilizing Sass maps to sort the output of this API by selector, and within that selector's map we'll not only list it's customizable properties, but again, also the defaults for it's values to fall back to if the user has not modified that specific value through a front-end API.
+To be able to track all this stuff, we are going to use Sass maps to sort the output of this API by selector.
+Within that selector's map, we'll not only list its customizable properties but also the defaults for its values in case the user has not modified those.

-We're going to do this all within Sass, and as we will discuss in part 2 of the series, a language like PHP or JS can hook in to our Sass-API and use the data to modify our stylesheet for these specific `$selector->$property` relationships.
+We are going to do this all within Sass, and as we will discuss in part 2 of the series, a language like PHP or JS can hook in to our Sass-API and use the data to modify our stylesheet for these specific `$selector->$property` relationships.
 For the sake of time, we're going to keep this project simple and only stick to color customization.

-Therefore, we'll need to create a map of a color palette to pull *values* from, and that way we can also hook into this palette *module* through our front-end API and then allow the user to modify the original color palette, be it 2 colors, or even 12 colors.
+Therefore, we will create a color palette as a map, in order to pull *values* from it.
+That way we can also hook into this palette *module* through our front-end API and then allow the user to modify the original color palette, be it 2 colors, or even 42 colors.

-Furthermore, because we'll be keeping track of which selectors are using which color, or if we're going to get real techinical, which *sub-module*, we can then update their values if the user ever modifies that sub-module's color *value*.
+Furthermore, because we'll be keeping track of which selectors are using which color (or if we're getting really technical &mdash; which *sub-module*), we can then update their values if the user ever modifies that sub-module's color *value*.

-### So, let's review:
+### Okay, let's sum up

-**We need to create a global variable of an available color palette.**
+**We need to create a global variable for our color palette.**

-* The palette naming convention needs to be semantic because for example, our primary color will change based on the users modifications through the front-end API.
-So we should use semantic names such as "primary", "complementary", etc.
+* The palette naming convention should be semantic.
+For instance, we'll prefer *primary* and *complementary* to *red* and *blue*.
-* The code itself needs to be modular and flexible, allowing the user to create a very large, or even a very small color palette.
-That way, no matter the size of the color palette, the API is always functional.
+* The code itself needs to be modular and flexible, allowing the user to create a color palette of any scale.

 **We need to keep another global variable of all customizable elements with the following data:**

-* The full selector name (`&`)
+* the full selector name (kind of `&`);
-* It's customizable properties
+* its customizable properties;
-* Default values for each property
+* default values for each property.

-**We also need to output these default values into our stylsheet, that way our mixin will double as our customization API and a way to retrieve our color palette for use within the actual stylesheet.**
+**We also need to output these default values into our stylesheet, that way our mixin will have two purposes: serve as our customization API and a way to retrieve our color palette to use within the actual stylesheet.**

 ## What we want?
 API!

-*Throughout this article I will be using another project of mine called [Flint](https://github.com/ezekg/flint) as a base, as it has various helper functions that we will be using such as `selector_string()` (which is a Ruby based function that returns a stringified version of the parent selector `&` so that we can use it in interpolation, which currently isn't possible), as well as a few others such as `exists()`, `is-map()`, `is-list()` and `map-fetch()`.
-They're all pretty self-explanitory, but I just wanted to clarify before I caused any confusion.*
+*Throughout this article I will be using another project of mine called [Flint](https://github.com/ezekg/flint) as a base.
+It has various helper-functions that we will be using such as `selector_string()`, a Ruby function returning a stringified version of the current selector (`&`) so that we can use it in interpolation (which currently isn't possible).
+As well as a few others such as `exists()`, `is-map()`, `is-list()` and `map-fetch()`.
+They are all self-explanitory, but I just wanted to clarify before causing any confusion.*

 This is the end result of what we will be building today.
 Take a look at the code, and follow along as we go through creating this API and understanding the methodology behind it, if that's your thing.